Habitat Illinois Building Impact

 Building Impact Round 4 Update

 Habitat Illinois Building Impact Round 4 has been approved for $2,000,000.

 Thank you again for all your patience as we move into Round 4.
+The program is officially opened and updated documents are available on this site.
 Each funding cycle is a learning experience for all of us and we truly value and appreciate IHDA’s support.
-As soon as the training is ready to launch, we will host two separate webinars.
-The documents and Affiliate chapter will be posted on Habitat Illinois’ website.
-If you have any questions, please reach out to Champaign or Sheila as we move to make Round 4 a success for all.
+Northern Fox Valley will be the Administrator of Round 4 and have requested the following:

 Habitat Illinois Building Impact FAQs